mikahama/natas/README.md

     natas.ocr_correct_words(["paft", "friendlhip"])
     >> [['past', 'pall', 'part', 'part'], ['friendship']]

-This will return a list of possible correction candidates in the order of propability according to the NMT model.
+This will return a list of possible correction candidates in the order of probability according to the NMT model.
 The same parameters can be used as for historical text normalization.

 ### Training your own OCR error correction model